JUNYOKAN!

 As SENDAI sinks, ComDesRon 3 Rear Admiral Ijuin abandons ship and takes to the water.
 Burke's destroyers finish off and HATSUKAZE with gunfire.
 Admiral Omori withdraws with the remaining Japanese forces.

-USS FOOTE is hit by a torpedo and damaged heavily.
+USS FOOTE is heavily damaged by a torpedo.

 CruDiv 5 returns to Rabaul.
 That same morning, Rabaul is attacked by 75 North American B-25 "Mitchell" medium bombers and 80 Lockheed P-38 "Lightning" fighters of the 5th Air Force's 3rd Bomb Group, but CruDiv 5 is not damaged in the attack.